The importance of using a personal budget

-A personal or household budget is essentially a financial plan used for allocating income expected towards paying for monthly expenses and debts.
+A personal or household budget is essentially a financial plan used for allocating income expected toward paying for monthly expenses and debts.
 Deciding how much to allocate per budget item is determined by spending history.
 A budget should also include an allocation for saving.

-The foundation of budgeting is always the same; to track your money, not only in terms of knowing where it is going but also planning how to better spend or save it.
+The foundation of budgeting is always the same; to track your money, not only in terms of knowing where it is going but also in planning how to better spend or save it.

 BUDGETING GIVES YOU MONEY A PURPOSE

 Over the long term, sticking to a budget should guarantee that your personal financial situation improves while also relieving the stress and anxiety that so often forms part of poor financial management.
 The most critical factor in ensuring that you stay motivated to stick to your budget is having a vision for your money.
-Yes, greater control over your money is important, but adding some life-goals will be more motivating and inspiring.
-Such personal goals could include buying a house, going on an overseas holiday or being able to pay for your children’s tertiary education.
+Yes, greater control over your money is important, but adding some life goals will be more motivating and inspiring.
+Such personal goals could include buying a house, going on an overseas holiday, or being able to pay for your children’s tertiary education.